EKON-YAZILIM/ServicesDAO/README.md

 ## Install and run
 Project consists of two solutions:
 - ServicesDAO
-- VotingEngine <br>
+- VotingEngine
 <br>
-This repository contains only ServicesDAO.
+This repository contains only ServicesDAO. <br>
 <br>
 VotingEnginge and ReputationService microservices and their database instances should be entegrated to the project environment (daonetwork) to run the project with all its functionality.

 <br>
-After setting up the environment, you can do the steps below to install and run. <br>
+After setting up the environment, you can do the steps below to install and run. <br> <br>

 1. Under the project directory, open terminal and run: <br>